-At the start of the game, two cards will be dealt with both the player(s) and the dealer.
-You will then assign your bet and examine both hands to determine the value each.
+At the start of the game, two cards will be dealt with by both the player(s) and the dealer.
+You will then assign your bet and examine both hands to determine the value of each.
 Card values are assigned in the following way:

-If you have two cards combining to provide a double-digit score, the last digit will determine the value.
+If you have two cards combined to provide a double-digit score, the last digit will determine the value.
 So, if you are dealt an 8 and a 5, the score is 13, but in Baccarat the value will be 3 for the hand.

 Each online Baccarat game will contain a ‘ranking table’, which will show you the payout values for different combinations that can be made to produce wins in the game.
 It would be advisable to familiarise yourself with this table, as additional cards may be dealt with you, depending on the ranking table.

 There are several side bets available in some of the variants of Baccarat available online, but it is advised to start off simple and stick to the base game strategy of betting for the dealer, or the player, or perhaps even the ‘standoff’.